-Beginning the process of helping someone who’s life is affected by hoarding is no easy task.
+Beginning the process of helping someone whose life is affected by hoarding is no easy task.
 In a lot of situations, hoarding is less about keeping the items and more about the attachment they have to these items, whether it is sentimental or they “just might need it someday.”
-After time goes on, these items begin to pile up, and if it continues, it can become overwhelming and interfere with a persons’ life negatively.
+As time goes on, these items begin to pile up, and if it continues, it can become overwhelming and interfere with a person’s life negatively.
 Assisting someone whose life is affected by hoarding is more complicated than moving all their stuff out.
-We have put together a guide to how you can help your loved one start their journey to recovery.
+We have put together a guide to how you can help your loved ones start their journey to recovery.

 How to Help